tOOlmaRR/web-slideshow/README.md

     - Virtual Path: /myphotos/
     - Physical Path: E:\\MyPhotos\\Private\\

-This means that you'll need to bind these virtual folders to their associated physical paths in your web server configuration.
+You will need to bind these virtual folders to their associated physical paths in your web server configuration.
 For example, in Apache (httpd.config):

 ```html
     #-E-drive folders for the TEST Web-Slideshow Web App